No. 9 Texas A&M Drops Baseball Series at No. 20 Ole Miss in Oxford

 What's next

 The next stretch becomes crucial for Texas A&M. A sharp response can turn this series loss into a brief stumble instead of a trend.
-On the other hand, if the same issues carry forward, the pressure around the Aggies will rise fast.
+If the same issues carry forward, the pressure around the Aggies will rise fast.

 That is why this weekend in Oxford feels significant.
 It was not just about losing a series to No. 20 Ole Miss at Swayze Field.
 It was about seeing exactly where No. 9 Texas A&M must improve to stay near the top of the SEC race.